 The Storage Tip

-Storage in an upright position, do not lay it down.
+Store it in an upright position, do not lay it down.

 This is the photo after 2 weeks I purchased.

-*if the bottom color is brownish, cut it again.
+While doing this process, if the bottom color is brownish, cut it again.

 In this way, you can use for Romain lettuce, iceberg lettuce, green cabbage too.